Choosing between these two premium smart rings? Discover the key differences with this comparison guide

 Oura has interpretations for VO2 max (Cardio Capacity) and pulse wave velocity (Cardiovascular Age) that are contextualized and neatly presented as trends.
 It also boasts crucial third-party integrations with platforms like Strava (and tons of health and mental health partners).

-At the time of writing, its exercise tracking is also in beta.
-Our testing showed the typical findings from smart ring workout tracking: passable in stationary activities like indoor cycling but pretty poor in hand-heavy movements like outdoor running.
+Our testing on exercise tracking showed the typical findings from a smart ring: passable in stationary activities like indoor cycling but pretty poor in hand-heavy movements like outdoor running.

 Step tracking and calorie burn are within a helpful range, and we don’t mind the app’s focus on tracking inactivity.
 Yet, scoring and exercise suggestions are woeful compared to the reality of your training, which means it’s a limited fitness tracker.